Frank Aydelotte

 Franklin Ridgeway Aydelotte (October 16, 1880 – December 17, 1956) was a U.S. educator.
 He became the first non-Quaker president of Swarthmore College and between 1921 and 1940 redefined the institution.
 He was active in the Rhodes Scholar program, helped evacuate intellectuals persecuted by the Nazis during the 1930s and served as director of the Institute for Advanced Study during World War II.

 Early and family life

-Aydelotte was born in a small town in Sullivan County, Indiana, the son of William Ephraim Aydelotte and Matilda Brunger Aydelotte, and had at least one sister.
+Aydelotte was born in a small town in Sullivan County, Indiana, the son of William Ephraim Aydelotte and Matilda Brunger Aydelotte.
+His sister Nell was the first wife of John Andrew Rice.
 He attended Indiana University where he was an English major, a member of the Sigma Nu fraternity, earned a varsity letter in football, played in the exhibition football games at the 1904 Summer Olympics and graduated Phi Beta Kappa in 1911.
 In 1907 he married Marie Jeanette Osgood.
 Their only child was William Osgood Aydelotte.